-- interest are more than 90 consecutive days in arrears; - leading generally to a loss of part of these loans are classified as "Doubtful accounts"; and - where there is a possibility that nothing shall be recovered are classified as "Loss accounts".
+- Those accounts where adverse factors may hinder repayment or weaken security or lead to some loss are classified as "Substandard accounts".
+In general these are credit exposures where agreed payments of principal and/or interest are more than 90 consecutive days in arrears; - Those accounts where full recovery of interest and principal seems doubtful on the basis of information available, leading generally to a loss of part of these loans are classified as "Doubtful accounts"; and - Those accounts where the bank has exhausted all courses of action available but failed to recover anything or where there is a possibility that nothing shall be recovered are classified as "Loss accounts".